FatemaZahra/virtualisation122/README.md

 - Follow the steps above to create a new Vagrantfile.

-## Virtualisation?
+## What is Virtualisation?

+Virtualisation creates a simulated, or virtual, computing environment as opposed to a physical environment.
+Virtualisation often includes computer-generated versions of hardware, operating systems, storage devices and more.
+This allows organisations to partition a single physical computer or server into several virtual machines.
+Each virtual machine can then interact independently and run different operating systems or applications while sharing the resources of a single host machine.

+## Commands used in Linux

-- how can we find out the name of OS
+- To find out the name of OS
   `uname` or `uname -a`

-- how to create a file in Linux
+- To create a file in Linux
   `touch filename` or `nano filename`

-- how to check existing file/folders `ls` or `ls -a`
+- To check existing file/folders `ls` or `ls -a`
-- how to create a folder `mkdir foldername`
+- To create a folder `mkdir foldername`
-- how to navigate inside the folder `cd foldername`
+- To navigate inside the folder `cd foldername`
-- how to come out of the folder or 1 step back `cd ..`
+- To come out of the folder or 1 step back `cd ..`
-- how to check our current location `pwd`
+- To check our current location `pwd`
 - `whoami`
-- how to copy file `cp filename_with_absolute_path destination_with_absolute_path`
+- To copy file `cp filename_with_absolute_path destination_with_absolute_path`
-- how to remove file/folder `rm -rf file/folder_name`
+- To remove file/folder `rm -rf file/folder_name`
-- how to cut paste/move the file `mv filename_with_absolute_path foldername_with_absolute_path`
+- To cut paste/move the file `mv filename_with_absolute_path foldername_with_absolute_path`
+- To rename a file `rename [options] 's/[filename element]/[replacement]/' [filename]`
-- how to check all processes `top` and `ps aux`
+- To check all processes `top` and `ps aux`
+  - a = show processes for all users
+  - u = display the process’s user/owner
+  - x = also show processes not attached to a terminal
-- how to use root user `sudo su` or `sudo i`
+- To use root user `sudo su` or `sudo i`
-- how to use `|` pipe
+- To use `|` pipe
-- how to remove/delete/kill process
+- To remove/delete/kill process
-- how to check file permission `ll`
+- To check file permission `ll`
 - change file permission `chmod permission filename`
   - `r` or `w` or `rw` `all` also numbers `400` or `600` for all `700`
 - update our ubuntu OS `sudo apt-get update`
 - upgrade or ubuntu OS `sudo apt-get upgrade` or `sudo apt-get upgrade -y`
-- how to create automate tasks with provisioning scripts
+- To create automate tasks with provisioning scripts
 - automate update and upgrade
 - `sudo nano provision.sh`
 - `sudo cat provision.sh`